LAC-Tech/laterbase/README.md

 ### Read model

-Completely out of scope!
+Maybe it's completely out of scope!
 Plus CQRS and all that.

+Or maybe couchDB map reduce views over events.
+I feel like querying the actual event streams is going to be more useful when dealing with naturally eventful domains.

 ## Design specifications

 Laterbase should be a library - provide your own code for names of event roots, how to aggregate events, than it spins up a server.

+One LMDB env per aggregate root.
+IE a single LMDB env ha

 Modelling the entire database as a grow only set, using delta states.
 Each aggregate would be a different database in LMDB.
 Or would it be an env?
 LMDB only has one writer per env.